Dell Latitude 5400 14.0" Laptop, Intel i5-8365U, 16GB Ram, 512GB SSD, Windows 11 Pro, Black (Renewed)

 ✓ Pros

-• Genuinely impressive 16GB RAM and 512GB SSD combo for the price
+• 16GB RAM and 512GB SSD at this price point is genuinely impressive

 ✗ Cons